Are All Kids Picky Eaters?

 When I was growing up, I was both extraordinarily picky and frustratingly stubborn.
 Meat, potatoes, macaroni and cheese, and bread reigned supreme on my childhood plate, and if I had my way, all other things would never even reach my family’s fridge, let alone our dinner table.
 My grandparents used to say that I was just too young to enjoy all the foods I would refuse to eat, that once I got older, my taste buds would “die off” and I would be able stand eating anything put in front of me.

-While I know now that this isn’t (the cells of our some 9,000 taste buds regenerate themselves every 1 – 2 weeks), whether through exposure, peer pressure, curiosity, or some dulling of my my taste buds, I most certainly have come to not only stand, but sincerely enjoy, so many of the foods that I despised as a kid.
+While I know now that this isn’t exactly true (the cells of our some 9,000 taste buds regenerate themselves every 1 – 2 weeks), whether through exposure, peer pressure, curiosity, or some dulling of my my taste buds, I most certainly have come to not only stand, but sincerely enjoy, so many of the foods that I despised as a kid.
 And while it’s certainly been fun to reminisce and see the memories our Kitchen Stories team shared about their most hated foods as a kid, I think there’s one thing we can all agree on: We’re happy we made it to the other side and left our picky eating habits behind.

 #ThrowbackNovember: Week 2